lynnfaraday/aresmush.com/tutorials/code/web-game-api.md

         return aj.requestOne('events');
     },

-> <i class="fa fa-info-circle"></i> **Tip:** Many requests you might think are lists actually use `requestOne` because they get back a composite object.
-The events request, for example, returns a model that contains events _and_ the calendar URL.
+{% include tip.html content="Many requests you might think are lists actually use  <code>requestOne</code>  because they get back a composite object.
+The events request, for example, returns a model that contains events _and_ the calendar URL." %}

 ## Request Parameters